rombodawg/Easy_training/README.md

 It's as simple as that.

 For better Lora training.
-Use my method
+Use my method bellow

 # Continuous Fine-tuning Without Loss Using Lora and Mergekit